 AND, are a current smoker, or have quit within the last 15 years

-Screening for lung cancer with annual low-dose CT scans among those at high risk can reduce the lung cancer death rate by up to 20% by detecting tumors at early stages when it is more curable.
+Screening for lung cancer with annual low-dose CT scans among those at high risk can reduce the lung cancer death rate by up to 20 percent by detecting tumors at early stages when it is more curable.
 For screening to be most effective, patients must be able to access high-quality centers offering the service, such as those accredited by the American College of Radiology.
 Patients may benefit from a greater number of accredited centers in their state as can improve the chances of a center being nearby and their ability to get screened.

 Lung cancer by the numbers